 The Examiner may ask you:

 Don’t stress out about these questions.
-They are simply intended to offer you a brief pause, a moment to relax before moving on to Part 3.
+They are simply intended to offer you a brief pause, a moment to relax between the stress of Part 2 and the complex questions in Part 3.

 How to Prepare for Part 2